 Best Gardens Palm Springs – The Parker Hotel

 Gene Autry once owned this ultra chic, ultra private resort hotel in the far southeast corner of Palm Springs.
 The famous singing cowboy actor eventually sold it, but continued to live in a home near the rear of the 13-acre property.

 In 2004 the property was taken over by the Parker group, and a full redo was done on the grounds.
 New plants like citrus trees and willows went in, and several special garden areas were created; English, French, a croquet area, as well as a relaxation space dubbed Palm Court.
 Even with a Jonathan Adler-designed renovation of the interior of the hotel, the grounds still manage to steal some of the show.

 Take in the winding pathways, tall grasses, beautiful flowers and plenty of fruit trees; a stroll through The Parker’s gardens is a great way to relax and enjoy the outdoors.
-Be warned that on weekends staff have been known to limit access to the property to only registered guests, so you may need to take in the greenery from Norma’s, or the iconic front entry.
+Be warned that staff have been known to limit access to the property to only registered guests, so you may need to take in the greenery from Norma’s, or the iconic front entry.